br-automation-com/mappView-User/README.md

 <a name="Introduction"></a>
 ## Introduction
-This is a sample project for a user managment with mappView.
+This is a sample project for a user management with mappView.
 It uses the B&R library ArUser to access and modify user rights.
-There is an extended sample with RFID reader support available as separat [**branch**](https://github.com/stephan1827/mappView-User/tree/RFID).
+There is an extended sample with RFID reader support available as separate [**branch**](https://github.com/stephan1827/mappView-User/tree/RFID).

 ![](Logical/mappView/Resources/Media/screenshot.png)